 I couldn’t let Christmas go by without making some fun DIY Christmas ornaments.
 So naturally I went overboard and made a bunch of different ornaments.
 You’ll see the rest of those in the next few weeks, but let’s start with these.
 They’re made of felt and cute little buttons, so they are my favorites of the bunch.
+Make sure you also look at all of my other homemade Christmas ornament tutorials and free felt Christmas ornament patterns!

 - felt (type and colors listed on the pattern)